Oceanic whitetip shark: Biology

-Lifecycle
+Pilot fish, dolphinfish, and remora may follow these sharks.

+Life cycle

 Mating and birthing seems to occur in early summer in the northwest Atlantic Ocean and southwest Indian Ocean, although females captured in the Pacific have been found with embryos year round, suggesting a longer mating season there.
 The shark is viviparous—embryos develop in utero and are fed by a placental sac.
 Its gestation period lasts nine months to one year.
 In the northwest Atlantic, shark pups are born 65–75 cm long while off South Africa, birth length is 60–65 cm long.
 In the Pacific Ocean, newborns average 45–55 cm long, and number two to fourteen per litter.

 In one population off Brazil, sharks were recorded to grow an average of 25.2 cm in one year, reducing to 13.6 cm per year up to four years and then 9.7 cm in their fifth year.
 Both sexes reached maturity at 180–190 cm between the ages of six and seven and continued to grow at 9.10 cm per year.
-The average length of maturity for sharks averages in the greater equatorial and southwestern Atalntic is 170 cm for females and 170–190 cm for males.
+The average length of maturity for sharks averages in the greater equatorial and southwestern Atlantic is 170 cm for females and 170–190 cm for males.
 In the Pacific, sharks appear to mature at four to five years.
 One oceanic whitetip shark was estimated to have lived 22 years.